When is the best time to visit Germany?

 Traveling to Germany in fall (September, October and November)

-Me in Nuremberg, southern Germany in October 2021
+Me in Nuremberg, southern Germany around my birthday (24th of October 2021)

 The location of the original Oktoberfest in Munich: The “Bavaria” statue at the Theresienwiese